 By Anthony Hanson

-Seed corn maggot (SCM) feeds on newly emerging seedlings where females lay eggs in disturbed soil beginning in spring, and multiple generations continue throughout the growing season.
-Infestations are common in cool wet springs and areas with high organic matter (e.g, manure or recently incorporated plant material).
-Corn and soybeans are the most economically affected crops, but SCM has a wide host range on various agronomic and horticultural crops.
+Seed corn maggot feeds on newly emerging seedlings where adult females lay eggs in disturbed soil beginning in spring, and multiple generations continue throughout the growing season.
+Infestations are most common in cool wet springs and areas with high organic matter (e.g, manure or recently incorporated plant material).
+Corn and soybeans are the most economically affected crops, but seed corn maggot has a wide host range on various agronomic and horticultural crops.

 After planting, there are no effective treatments once damage occurs, though there are some insecticides labeled for in-furrow or seed-applied use at planting.
-Planting can also be delayed in high-risk fields until after June this year to avoid peak seedcorn maggot flight; this decision also needs to be balanced with already delayed planting and if it’s ecomically feasible to wait another week depending on the growing needs of the crop.
-Some forage crops can be planted in to July, which can avoid the high-risk window.
+Planting can also be delayed in high-risk fields until later in May to avoid peak seedcorn maggot flight; this decision also needs to be balanced with the likelihood of seed corn maggot reaching damaging levels in particular field and if it’s economically feasible to wait another week depending on the growing needs of the crop.